alexarmstrongutd/TypeChef-Adapted/Tools/README.md

 ## ResultStats

 This file produces the stats of the errors reported in the files.
 It does need an argument which is the Json file produces by the output of test_parser.py

+## CompareResults

+This file takes 2 arguments to json formatted files to compare errors based on line and filename and reports the number of differences in them